 Wilcox SR, Kabrhel C, Channick RN.
 Pulmonary Hypertension and Right Ventricular Failure in Emergency Medicine.
 Annals of emergency medicine.
 2015; 66(6):619-28.
 PMID: 26342901

-Justin Morgenstern.
-Pulmonary hypertension and right ventricular failure, First10EM, 2018.
+Morgenstern, J. Pulmonary hypertension and right ventricular failure, First10EM, April 16, 2018.
 Available at: